The 14 best new Caribbean hotels and resorts

 Vying for guests' attention are 11 bars and restaurants, serving everything from local Jamaican to Asian-fusion, plus two pools and a 30,000-square-foot spa with 14 treatment rooms.

-The bi-level spa even houses a Himalayan salt room, juice bar and fitness studio for yoga, pilates, barre and reggaelates - like it sounds, a blend of pilates and reggae music.
+The bi-evel spa even houses a Himalayan salt room, juice bar and fitness studio for yoga, pilates, barre and reggaelates - like it sounds, a blend of pilates and reggae music.

 For something different, book a tour to visit the 18th-century Great House at Rose Hall, considered to be the most haunted spot (well, that you can visit) on the island.

-Note: This article was first published in February 2018 and updated in May 2018.
-Expected opening dates for hotels are subject to change; check with the hotel first before you make your travel plans.